KonstantinosTourtsakis/Company-Desktop-App/README.md

-# Monitoring App
+# Company Desktop App

 # Description
-This is a simple keylogger used to monitor employees' activity during cooperation.
-Inappropriate actions and activity during work can be prevented from an Administrator after being notified from the keylogger.
+This is a Python application which aims to replace the operating system.
+The app isn't an operating system but it forces employees to use only software required for their wok.
+Coleagues can talk to each other using the intergraded chat system and report bugs or other issues with the app.